-Milwaukee in 2 Days for Families - Milwaukee County Zoo — wide paved paths and animal exhibits for little ones
+Milwaukee in 2 Days - Milwaukee County Zoo — wide paved paths and animal exhibits for little ones

-Milwaukee in 2 Days for Families - Milwaukee County Zoo — wide paved paths and animal exhibits for little ones
+Milwaukee in 2 Days - Milwaukee County Zoo — wide paved paths and animal exhibits for little ones

 A relaxed, stroller-friendly 2-day Summer itinerary in Milwaukee for families with young children.
 Balanced days with interactive museums, outdoor play, easy transfers, and kid-friendly meals.
 Built-in snack/nap breaks and tips for stroller routes, changing rooms, and allergy-aware dining.